Android HAL – Recent Developments and Security Enhancements

 The latest version of the OS, 9.0 Pie is AI enabled for better efficiency and better user experience.
 It is designed to enhance user experience, making it more intuitive and user-friendly.
 A few of the worth citing new features are adaptive battery and adaptive brightness.
-This version also enables you to switch between apps using gestures.
+The latest Android HAL also enables you to switch between apps using gestures.

 Security, an Uncompromising Effort!

 Prior to Treble, the Android framework and vendor chip specific Android HAL /firmware were packaged into single Android system image.
 SoC vendors had to take the release made by Google and apply their vendor specific changes and release it to Device makers.
 Device makers had to move the device specific changes on to the Android code base released by the SoC vendor.
 This caused a delay in the Android HAL updates and Android releases in reaching the end users.

 With Project Treble, Android Oreo and higher versions bring updates faster to users.
 Project Treble is a re-engineered update framework that adds a new layer for vendor specific Android HAL /firmware, instead of Android framework and vendor specific codes merged into a single package.
 This layer of Treble sits between core Android OS and device manufacturer specific customization.
-As the two codebases – Android and vendor – are maintained separate, the new framework expedites and streamlines the process of Android upgrade.
-The vendor interface in the new architecture provides access to hardware-specific parts of Android, which aids device manufacturers to deliver Android upgrades by updating the Android OS framework, without altering the Android base codes.
+As the two code bases – Android and vendor – are maintained separate, the new framework expedites and streamlines the process of Android upgrade.
+The vendor interface in the new architecture provides access to hardware-specific parts of Android, which aids device manufacturers to deliver Android HAL upgrades by updating the Android OS framework, without altering the Android base codes.
 End user will not see any difference in the way Android updates, however he would get the upgrades faster than before.

 - Security-Enhanced Linux [SELinux]